PredatorFeesh/RestaurantSystem-csc322/README.md

 Technologies:
 - Python3 Flask (Gunicorn for more than 1 user support)
-- Amazon Buckets
+- Amazon Buckets (if time permits for images)
-- SQLite or MySql
+- SQLAlchema (Database manager for MySQL DB)
 - More to be added

 Schema: To be added.
 Aim: Minimum (Hopefully 0) deletions.
 Tables done to support such.